-If you're a student, teacher or lecturer, you can save loads of money by taking advantage of Apple's education discount.
-Here, we show you how to get an student discount from Apple's UK Education Store or Apple's US Education Store.
+If you're a student (or parent of a student), teacher or lecturer, or work for an educational institute in some other way, you can save loads of money on your next MacBook or iPad purchase.
+In this article we show how to get a student discount from Apple's Education Store.

-Most Apple customers aren't aware of the education store, or don't think it applies to them.
-This is a mistake because Apple throws the education net quite wide, and chances are you can easily pick up a Mac from the education store and get the discount.
+Most Apple customers aren't aware of the Education Store, or don't think the discount applies to them.
+But this is a mistake, because Apple throws the education net quite wide, and there's a good chance you qualify.

 Who qualifies for an Apple education discount?